ScottEide/Sorting-Algorithm-Visualizer/README.md

 After it's done downloading, you can then import the project into Eclipse.

-Follow the instructions on this website if you don't know how to import projects: https://www.360logica.com/blog/how-to-import-a-java-project-into-eclipse-ide/
+If you don't know how to import java projects into Eclipse, you can follow the instructions on this website: https://www.360logica.com/blog/how-to-import-a-java-project-into-eclipse-ide/

-All the code is in the src folder.
+This site uses pictures to guide you through the process, which I think is a lot better than me explaining it through text.

 ### Author
 Scott Eide